rsta2/circle/README.md

 Please note that the included USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation.

+Circle includes bigger (optional) third-party C-libraries for specific purposes in addon/ now.
+This is the reason why GitHub rates the project as a C-language-project.
+The main Circle libraries are written in C++ using classes instead.
+That's why it is named a C++ programming environment.

 A Real-Time OS?
 ---------------